sublimetext-io/docs.sublimetext.io/docs/guide/README.md

 and how to extend it
 with functionality that caters to your workflow.

-If you're starting out with Sublime Text, we recommend reading the [Getting Started][] chapter.
+If you're starting out with Sublime Text and already installed it, we recommend beginning with the [Basic Concepts][] page.
 Otherwise,
 feel free to use the sidebar on the left to navigate to your topic of interest.